Denis Whitaker

 Brigadier William Denis Whitaker, CM DSO1 ED CD (February 27, 1915 – May 30, 2001) was a Canadian athlete, soldier, businessman, and author.

 Early life

-Born in Calgary, Alberta and raised in Toronto, Ontario, Whitaker was educated at the University of Toronto Schools and later at the Royal Military College of Canada, student # 2357 in Kingston, Ontario.
+Born in Calgary, Alberta and raised in Toronto, Ontario, Whitaker was educated at the University of Toronto Schools and later at the Royal Military College of Canada.
+He was student #2357 in Kingston, Ontario.
 He graduated in 1933.
 He was a quarterback for the Hamilton Tigers of the Ontario Rugby Football Union.

 He joined the Canadian Army and accepted a commission, as a second lieutenant with The Royal Hamilton Light Infantry (Wentworth Regiment) in 1937.